 What is the Single Supplement?

-A little note: There are always exceptions and, as I’ll point out multiple times, you should verify the ins and outs of any trip before booking.
-I’m going with “usual” here otherwise, we’ll be heading down rabbit holes with no hope of ever seeing daylight.
+A little note: There are always exceptions and, as I’ll point out multiple times, you should verify the rules of any tour company before booking.
+The information below is based on “ the usual” unless noted otherwise.
+If I try to note every exception we’ll be heading down rabbit holes with no hope of ever seeing daylight.

-Here’s the lowdown.
-The single supplement usually applies on a group tour or trip where overnight accommodations are part of the package.
+Single person supplements usually apply on a group tour or trip where overnight accommodations are part of the package.

 I’ve seen it on cruises, guided backpacking trips, and tours that stop in different towns or countries.